Why You Should Be Wearing Eyeshadow Primer, According to a Makeup ArtistJanuary 29, 2019

 We love hearing from our panel of beauty pros about the latest and greatest beauty tricks.
-Today, we're lucky enough to hear from Los Angeles-based makeup pro Emily Oliver on the benefits of face primer.
+Today, Los Angeles-based makeup pro Emily Oliver schools us on the benefits of eyeshadow primer.

 For most people, primer’s that stuff that goes on a wall before you paint it.
 For makeup artists, like myself, primer is a must-have product that should be applied before any makeup products, especially eyeshadow.
 Think about it: What’s worse than creating a perfect masterpiece on your eyes, only to have it crease, fade or smudge just an hour or so later?
 Nothing.
 It’s important to keep your eye makeup insured, and primer is that insurance.

 Primer is quick and easy to swipe on and makes a world of difference in the pigment and longevity of your shadow.
 These days, primers are stronger and more efficient than ever and often do way more than just prime.
 So how can you work primer into your makeup routine?
 Keep reading to find out.
 What Exactly Is Eyeshadow Primer?
 In a nutshell, eyeshadow primer is a liquid- or cream-based product that is applied on the eyelids to make shadows and eyeliner go on smoother and last longer.
 It serves as a double-sided tape of sorts that grips to both your lid and your eye makeup, ensuring your artfully applied shadow doesn’t budge.
 You can also use it to help enhance your makeup hues and make them look even brighter.
 Here’s How It Works: